cessen/ropey/design/design.md

 - We no longer have good memory locality: children and their `byte_count` metadata are all over the place.
 - We have an extra level of memory indirection _at every level of the tree_, and _two_ levels of indirection at the leaf nodes.

 This is bad both for performance and for compact memory usage.
-Even just choosing which child to traverse into requires checking the children's metadata, which means jumping all over the place in memory:
+Even just choosing which child to traverse into requires jumping all over the place in memory, because you have to check the children's metadata:

 ![Diagram of bad jumping](images/bad_jumping.png)